Heegu-sama/Homm3BG/README.md

 or press the `Build & View` (F5) button in TeXstudio.
 To build components list instead of the rule book, just replace `"main"` with `"components_list"`, or press `Build & View` with that file open in TexStudio.

-To build the printable version, use the script:
+To build the printable version, make sure you've built a regular one first at least once.
+Then, use the script:

 > ⚠️ Be careful, as it edits all the files!
 > Also, you'll need [Python](https://www.python.org/) for this 🐍